Reqrefusion/FreeCAD-Documentation-Project/README.md

 ":" to ";"

+Changes made here are now instantly reflected on the wiki.
+This is done instantly thanks to webhooks.
+If you want to try it, please create a PR.

 With the current system, this repo is updated every 15 minutes and changes in the wiki are received.
 So, technically, it is an up-to-date copy of the wiki that can be stored as a file.
 The relevant PHP script added.

 Being constantly updated: Done with cronjop